solids4foam/solids4foam.github.io/installation/installFromSource.md

 ---

 # Installing solids4foam
-Installing solids4foam-v2.0 includes two steps, i.e., *downloading* the source code, and *compiling* it.
+Installing solids4foam-v2.0 includes two easy steps, i.e., *downloading* the source code, and *compiling* it.
+Before going through these steps, make sure you have a working version of OpenFOAM or foam-extend.
+If this is you have not OpenFOAM installed yet, click on the OpenFOAM version you like to be redirected to the installation instruction page, in the table below.

 ---

 ## Supported versions of OpenFOAM

-solids4foam requires a working version of OpenFOAM or foam-extend.
 Currently, the following OpenFOAM versions are supported:

 | solids4foam version | OpenFOAM version  |
 | ------- | -------- |